Eola-Z's Project Portfolio Page

 You can use the

-command to filter your list of contacts, temporarily hiding contacts that don’t contain certain keywords for easy viewing.
-If the list is currently sorted (usingsort
+filtercommand to filter your list of contacts, temporarily hiding contacts that don’t contain certain keywords for easy viewing.
+If the list is currently sorted (usingsort, the filtered list will be sorted. - Format:

 filter /by [field] /with [term] /taken true/false